 A direct mail campaign can relay important information about your business to your customers.
 However, merely sending out an informational flyer that does not present an offer is a major mistake.
 Without an offer, your mailer will probably be discarded.
 Discounts, coupons or special invitations to in-store events are common examples of offers that customers expect in a direct mail piece from a place they do business with.
 To seal the deal, be sure to include a call to action in all of your direct mail materials to inform the recipient of how and when they can redeem the offer.

 Without testing your direct mail efforts, it will be difficult to determine which offer performs best.
 To get the best results, try A/B testing.
 In its simplest form, A/B testing involves sending out direct mail to two test groups within the same target audience.
 Group A will receive the same direct mail as group B, except for the offer.
 Once you receive the responses back from the two groups, you can determine the higher response rate and decide which offer to move forward with in the future.

 To determine whether a direct mail campaign was a success, you will need to track the results.
 Tracking provides the data you need to analyze the success of the direct mail campaign and inform future marketing initiatives.
 If you don't track your success, you may not learn from your mistakes, which could lead to wasting money and resources down the road.

 However, before you begin tracking results, it is important to set measurable goals that define success.
 For instance, a goal of your campaign might be to increase sales of a certain product by a specific amount over a specific period of time.
 From there, you can track your direct mail efforts in various ways, such as by campaign-specific URLs, promotional codes or phone numbers, to determine whether your campaign is meeting your goals.

-By avoiding these four pitfalls, you will be on your way to a direct mail campaign that is sure to please your customers and boost your bottom line.
+By avoiding these four pitfalls, you'll be on your way to a direct mail campaign that's sure to please your customers and boost your bottom line.